addania/coding/src/pages/TypeScript.md

 > This tells Typescript I want a special array which should have exactly two elements out of which first one is number and second one is string.
 Please note, `.push` will still work as push is exception and works on Tuples!

-## Enums
+## Enum type

-Another data type which exists in Typescript and other languages but does not exist in JS.
-They are global variables that can have only limited number of options.
+>Enum is another data type which exists in Typescript and other languages but does not exist in JS.
+Enums are global variables that can have only limited number of options.
 For example for the role, we can have options: guildMaster, officer, guildee.
 These in code should be represented as numbers (starting from 0) but we also want to have human readable labels on top of them.

-Then imagine we then need to work with those values in the code.
+>Imagine we then need to work with those values in the code.
 We could of course just have those as normal string values (not enums) but then we would need to remember if it was `guild-master` or `guild_master` or `guildMaster`..
 Which can be cumbersome.

-Another possibility would be to define 3 different global constants where each of role name would be a constant and hold a number:
+>Another possibility would be to define 3 different global constants where each of role name would be a constant and hold a number:
 ```
 const guildMaster = 0;
 const officer = 1;
 const guildee = 2;
 ```
-and then work variable names in code:
+>And then we can work variable names in code:
 ```
 if (officer){ console.log("Hi Officer!")}
 ```

-But then again I needed global variables.
+>But then again I needed 3 global variables.

-Enums can help us in such cases.Enum is a `custom type` and are written in upper-case.
+>Enums can help us in such cases.Enum is a `custom type` and are written in upper-case.

-How to create Enum:
+>How to create Enum:
 ```
 enum Role { guildMaster, officer, guildee};
 ```

-Behind the scenes guild-master receives number 0, office gets number 1 and guildee gets number 2.
+>Behind the scenes `guild-master` receives number 0 (poor life of guild masters), `officer` gets number 1 and `guildee` gets number 2.

-We can also start from any custom number:
+>We can also start from any custom number:
 ```
 enum Role { guildMaster = 5, officer, guildee};
 ```

-The rest of them will pick up and have 6 for officer and 7 for guildee.
+>The rest of them will pick up and have 6 for officer and 7 for guildee.

-Or we assign custom numbers to each of them:
+>Or we assign custom numbers to each of them:
 ```
 enum Role { guildMaster = 5, officer = 100, guildee = 200};
 ```

-We are also not restricted to use numbers, we can use text:
+>We are also not restricted to use numbers, we can use text:
 ```
 enum Role { guildMaster = "THE MASTER", officer = 100, guildee = 200};
 ```

-Then we can access this values just like on an object:
+>Then we can access this values just like on an object:

 ```
 enum Role { guildMaster = "THE MASTER", officer = 1, guildee = 0 }